Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-exploring-all-cursor-options.md

   - css
 ---

-Guys, heads-up, there are a lot of cursor options, which are hardly ever used!
+Guys, heads-up, many cursor options are hardly ever used!

-Cursors can really help a person to understand what's going on, so let's make more use of them when needed.
+Cursors can help a person understand what's going on, so let's use them more.

 In today's example, we will be exploring all of our options.